ARIS Submission Information

 The report must include the Title Page and Summary Form and must include a detailed cost statement that breaks down all associated expenditures.
 For convenience, an assessment report checklist is provided to guide authors in preparing reports.
 Note that this checklist is only a summary and authors must adhere to the specifications set out in Schedule A of the Mineral Tenure Act Regulation.

-Please submit any digital data files (spreadsheets, databases, maps, grids, etc.) used or created in relation to the work described in the technical assessment report.
+Please submit your Technical Exploration and Development Report (PDF) in addition to any digital data files (spreadsheets, databases, maps, grids, etc.) used or created in relation to the work described in the technical assessment report.

-Please submit any digital data files (spreadsheets, databases, maps, grids, etc.) used or created in relation to the work described in the technical assessment report.
-Data can be uploaded through the ARIS Data Submission page, submitted by CD/DVD/USB when a report is filed, or e-mailed to ARIS.email@example.com.
-Reports themselves must be submitted to Mineral.Titles@gov.bc.ca.
+Please submit your Technical Exploration and Development Report (PDF) in addition to any digital data files (spreadsheets, databases, maps, grids, etc.) used or created in relation to the work described in the technical assessment report.
+Reports and data can be uploaded through the Assessment Report and Digital Data Submission portal or e-mailed to ARIS.firstname.lastname@example.org.
 Archives of previous assessment report data are accepted and encouraged for submission.
 Types of data to be submitted include:

 - Geochemical data: sample location information, sample descriptions/notes, analytical certificates (e.g. .csv, .xlsx, .accdb)